yunpengn/CertAWS/README.md

 ### Production deployment

-We use the [Git deployer plugin](https://github.com/hexojs/hexo-deployer-git) for Hexo to deploy the site to the [`gh-pages` branch](https://github.com/yunpengn/CertAWS/tree/gh-pages), which is then picked up by GitHub Pages automatically.

-- You should have followed the [section above](#development) to set up the local development environment.
-- Deploy the website by running `npm run publish`, which will in turn run a [shell script](scripts/publish_gh_pages.sh). _Prior to doing this, check that you have access to the Git repository._
+Run `mkdocs gh-deploy` to deploy to GitHub Pages.

 ### Staging deployment

 We are also using [Netlify](https://www.netlify.com) as a CI/CD service to host the staging site.
-The relevant configuration for Netlify can be found in the file [netlify.toml](netlify.toml), which basically runs `npm run deploy`.
+The relevant configuration for Netlify can be found in the file [netlify.toml](netlify.toml).
 The staging pipeline would run whenever you push the changes to this GitHub repository and there is no manual step involved.

 ## Licence